STS-125: Post landing

 Following standard post-landing processing at Edwards Air Force Base, Atlantis was lifted into the air using the Mate-DeMate device, and attached to the top of a modified Boeing 747, called a Shuttle Carrier Aircraft (SCA) for its return flight to Florida.
 After departing California on June 1, the flight made an overnight stop at Biggs Army Airfield in El Paso, Texas, and on June 2 made stops in San Antonio, Texas, and Columbus, Mississippi to refuel.
 After performing a flyby of the coast, the SCA landed at Kennedy Space Center at 6:53 p.m EDT on June 2, 2009.
 One of the heavier return flights, Atlantis was still carrying the cargo from the mission in the payload bay, and weighed approximately one quarter of a million pounds.
 Combined with the 747, the total weight of the vehicle was approximately six hundred thousand pounds.
-Atlantis was removed from the SCA and towed to the Orbiter Processing Facility late June 2.
+Atlantis was removed from the SCA and towed to the Orbiter Processing Facility late June 2 in preparation for its next mission, STS-129.